 Written by Julie Zelenski, with modifications by Nick Troccoli

 Awesome work in CS107 so far!
-Now that we've completed the midterm exam, we've compiled some information and advice about looking ahead towards the rest of the quarter, including how to interpret your progress so far, and what you can do to finish the quarter off strong.
+Now that we've completed the mid-quarter assessment, we've compiled some information and advice about looking ahead towards the rest of the quarter, including how to interpret your progress so far, and what you can do to finish the quarter off strong.

 I'm spending a lot of time on this course, but feel like I'm not getting the results I want.
 What can I do?

 That definitely sounds frustrating.
 You might feel the only path to better results means investing even more time, but we want to encourage you to make a reasonable time commitment and instead get a better results for it.
 Our advice is to break down what you're doing, reflect on which activities are benefitting you the most and which are not, and take steps to do more of the former and less of the latter.
 Here are some options to consider: